About I DON’T LIKE QUESTIONS

 Eric hung onto the seatbelt and door handle trying to stay in the seat.
 The car slammed to a sudden stop.
 Eric propelled forward and smashed against the front seat.
 He screamed as his nose flattened.
 He felt warm liquid on his upper lip and rubbed it away.
 Blood—he had blood on his hand.
 He hid it so Daddy couldn’t see it.

-Jake jumped from the car and jerked the backdoor open.
+Daddy jumped from the car and jerked the backdoor open.
 “What’s the matter with you, you stupid brat?
 You’re about as worthless as your mother.”

 Eric didn’t like it when Daddy called Mommy names.
 She was happy when Daddy was in jail.